quicwg/wg-materials/ietf103/minutes.md

 ### EDITOR'S UPDATE - Martin Thomson

-colin: wrt first octet discussions and avtcore.. mt: we have slides on that later
+colin: wrt first octet discussions and avtcore.

+mt: we have slides on that later

 ekr: would like 4 weeks before freeze